omarcv07/Powerflex-API/README.md

 cd Powerflex-API
 ```

+- Instantiate a new PostgreSQL database

-- Create a .env file and add the following environment variables:
+- Please check the docker-compose.yml file to validate the variables data and create a .env file and add the following environment variables:

 ```
 DB_HOST=[database host]